 Control how the music is displayed.

 Choose Display to see your display options for the music.
 Select or deselect Highlight Current Measure to control whether the currently selected measure is highlighted or not.
-Use the Cursor drop-down menu to change whether the playback cursor moves along each beat, flows evenly across a measure, or is off.
+Use the Cursor drop-down menu to change whether the playback cursor moves along each beat, flows evenly across a measure, moves by note, or is off.

 Tune your instrument.